Open All Night (1924 film)

 Open All Night is a 1924 American silent comedy film produced by Famous Players–Lasky and released by Paramount Pictures.
 Paul Bern, better known as a writer and later husband of Jean Harlow, directed and Viola Dana, Jetta Goudal, and Raymond Griffith starred.
 The screenplay is based on Paul Morand's 1922 short story collection Open All Night.
 Actors Viola Dana and "Lefty" Flynn would soon marry after this film.

 Preservation

-Open All Night is an extant film at the Library of Congress, UCLA Film and Television Archive, George Eastman House Motion Picture Collection, and Cineteca Del Friuli.
+Open All Night is an extant film at the Library of Congress, UCLA Film & Television Archive, George Eastman House Motion Picture Collection, and Cineteca Del Friuli.